TikTok 2023: Are gender-based trends reinforcing stereotypes?

 Many would argue that Sabrina Basson, also known as Tube Girl, filming herself having a little dance underground was an example of killing the cringe.

-Surprisingly, one trend seemed to highlight consumer spending notably "girl math", a kind of logic to justify impulse spending.
+One trend highlighted consumer spending.
+"Girl math", which also went viral this year, is a kind of logic to justify impulse spending.

 Some people online have joked that this trend promotes the idea that woman are bad with money - which is an age-old gender stereotype.

-Others have used it to unite and empathise about the way they think about money and being conscious about their not-so-smart spending habits.
+Others have used it to unite over the way they think about money and discuss their not-so-smart spending habits.

 But the biggest surprise trend of the year had to be women asking men in their lives how often they think of the Roman Empire - it turns out a lot of men think about it loads, and a lot of women can't relate.

-Many would say this affirms the stereotype of men being drawn to the battlefields of history; it's similar to a dad or uncle obsessed with WWII, Napoleon, Alexander the Great or Julius Caesar.
+Many would say this affirms the stereotype of men being drawn to the battlefields of history; it's similar to a dad or uncle obsessed with World War Two, Napoleon, Alexander the Great or Julius Caesar.

 The term Roman Empire represents ancient civilisation, but the phrase is now commonly being used on social media by someone who thinks about a particular subject often.